This is the ultimate 24-day Southern Africa exploration, visiting five diverse countries - an adventure of a lifetime!

 Departing from Johannesburg we cross into Botswana where we take a boat cruise in Chobe National Park!
 Then we visit the spectacular Victoria Falls in Zimbabwe and enjoy optional adventure activities.

-Next we travel into Zambia for an unforgettable canoe trip on the Zambezi River, before heading to Lake Malawi.
-Relax on the shores of Lake Malawi and meet the locals, before returning to Zambia for game viewing in the wild Luangwa National Park.
-Back in Zimbabwe, go to Lake Kariba, the Great Zimbabwe Ruins and Matobo National Park.
-Then we re-enter South Africa and explore a private reserve, ending off with the world-famous Kruger National Park, home to Africa's Big Five.
+Next we travel into Zambia for an unforgettable canoe trip on the Zambezi River, before going game viewing in the wild Luangwa National Park.
+Crossing in Malawi, unwind along the shores of Lake Malawi and explore Mount Mulanje.
+Head to the idyllic beaches of Inhambane and Vilanculos in Mozambique to relax and enjoy watersports.
+Stop over in Maputo and then re-enter South Africa, ending off with game viewing in the world-famous Kruger National Park, home to Africa's Big Five.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.